ets/rt-to-freshdesk-ticket-importer/README.md

-rt-to-freshdesk-ticket-importer
+uservoice-to-freshdesk-importer
 ===============================

 # Overview

-First export tickets from rt using https://github.com/gilesw/rt-ticket-import-export
+First export tickets from uservoice using their portal

 # Dependencies